ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 An additional link that may be useful is "How to Avoid Inappropriate Collaboration": <https://www.ualberta.ca/campus-life/academic-success/academic-integrity/collaboration.html>

-For programming assignments software tools are used to detect plagiarism.
+For programming assignments, powerful software tools are used to detect plagiarism.
 When the software tools indicate that there is similarity between two submissions, the submissions are reviewed by the instructor or teaching assistant.
 If the possibility that the standards for academic honesty were violated is confirmed, an investigation is started.
 Eventually the submitted solutions may be forwarded to the Faculty of Science Associate Dean of Students for further investigation and eventual sanctions.

 * Each student must be able to verbally describe their exam answers and code, line by line, to a professor or TA, if asked to do so.
 Your mark may be reduced if you aren't able to explain your own work satisfactorily.
 * For some substantial programming assignments and homework questions, students may discuss the concepts covered by the assignment with other students registered in the course as long as they do not share actual solutions or programming code.
+* All suspected cases of plagiarism will be forwarded to the Dean's office and thoroughly investigated.
+Receiving a low mark for work not completed is a far superior alternative to this process and its possible long-term consequences for your career.

+All suspected cases of plagiarism and other forms of cheating are immediately referred to the College of Natural and Applied Sciences (CNAS).
+CNAS, not your instructor, will determine what course of action is appropriate.
+We do not hesitate to send ALL cases of cheating to CNAS.
+Please do not put yourself or us into such an unpleasant situation.
+Please read the [Student Conduct Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=190&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx) carefully.

 ### Citation